M3 Lee: Conclusion

 Overall, the M3 was able to be effective on the battlefield from 1942 until 1943.
-However, US armored units lacked tactical expertise on a method to overcome its design.
+However, US armored units lacked the tactical expertise to overcome its design.
 Its armor and firepower were equal or superior to most of the threats it faced, especially in the Pacific.
 Long-range, high-velocity guns were not yet common on German tanks in the African theater.
 However, the rapid pace of tank development meant that the M3 was very quickly outclassed.
-By mid-1942, with the introduction of the German Tiger I, the up-gunning of the Panzer IV to a long 75 mm gun, and the first appearance in 1943 of the Panther, along with the availability of large numbers of the M4 Sherman, the M3 was withdrawn from service in the European Theater.